Friday, November 25, 2016

 I'm trying to wrap my brain around this concept and live it out - I know I am too busy and maybe this is part of why.
 Lots to say but no time to post.
 I'm juggling dissertation, moving and wedding planning - with a job I love but that is also time consuming.

 Sunday, February 15, 2009

 He has several top officials in his administration who are Gen X. Education Secretary-designate Arne Duncan looks like the youngest with a Nov.
 '64 birthday.
 Lisa Jackson, his new EPA head, was born in '62.
 Treasury Secretary-designate Timothy Geithner, like Obama, was born in '61.
 Chief of staff Rahm Emanual was born in November of '59, just missing the Gen X label but no doubt bringing some Gen X attitudes.

 So far, it looks like Gen X will do a much better job than the Boomers did.
 Clinton & Bush (W) were both partisans who didn't get things done the way they wanted to.
-I'm not sure what we'll say about Obama four or either years form now, but I am sure that he is ready.
+I'm not sure what we'll say about Obama four or eight years form now, but I am sure that he is ready.

 It's time! :)

 A particularly interesting thread is his 12/17 post & a slew of comments that follow it, including some that named the victim (& the likely suspect) long before the news did.